Hinkley Point C Approved: The Reaction

 Furthermore, switching to wind, solar, tidal lagoon and biomass power would apparently create “many more jobs than Hinkley C”.

-The petition currently has over 10,500 signatures meaning that the Government is now required to respond.
+The Hinkley petition currently has over 116500 signatures meaning that the Government is now required to respond.
 100,000 signatures are required for the petition to be considered for debate in Parliament.

-However, while the report concluded that Hinkley was not “essential” it did not criticise the project.
+However, while the report concluded that Hinkley approval was not “essential” it did not criticise the project.

 “If Mrs May decides to go ahead with Hinkley, all well and good – if she decides not to, or if the project stumbles at a later stage, we have alternatives.”

-In contrast, the response from industry bodies and business groups has been rather positive.
+Having said that, the response from UK industry bodies and business groups has been rather positive which bodes will for Hinkley if alternative investment has to be found.

 The GMB, a general trade union with over 638,000 members, issued a statement as soon as the approval of Hinkley was announced claiming that they were “delighted that the first of the badly needed fleet of new nuclear power stations is going ahead”, encouraging the building of Bradwell in Essex and Sizewell in Suffolk to follow suit.